 - Realizations from sales.

-- The liability that lies on each party.
+- The liability that lies in each party.

 - Jurisdiction etc.

-This deed is so very important since on the basis of this deed the whole agreement is done and adhered to.
-And two parties are equally responsible to abide by the terms and conditions mentioned in the hypothecation agreement.
+This deed is so very important since, on the basis of this deed, the whole agreement is done and adhered to.
+And two parties are equally responsible for abiding by the terms and conditions mentioned in the hypothecation agreement.

 Benefits of Hypothecation

-In this, borrower has many advantages.
+In this, the borrower has many advantages.
 Let’s have a look at them one by one –

 - Lower interest rate: Since there is an option of possessing the movable property if the money isn’t paid on time, the bank/financier charges less interest rate.
 Two reasons are responsible for charging lower rates.
 Firstly, the option of possessing the vehicle offers the lender a sense of security that the money would be paid back.
 Secondly, it is not an unsecured loan as there would be the signed hypothecation agreement between two parties.

-- Small loans: Unlike a mortgage, this is done for the small amount of loans.
+- Small loans: Unlike a mortgage, this is done for a small number of loans.
 As a result, it’s easy to use and easy to pay off.
-As a business owner, it’s a great opportunity and often this is used more than mortgage loans.
+As a business owner, it’s a great opportunity, and often this is used more than mortgage loans.

-This has been a guide to What is Hypothecation along with practical examples.
-Here we also discuss Hypothecation agreement and its benefits.
+This has been a guide to What is Hypothecation, along with practical examples.
+Here we also discuss the Hypothecation agreement and its benefits.
 You may also have a look at the following fixed income articles –